Connect with us

 alcorn state university

-The change, which the Institutions of Higher Learning Board of Trustees approved in a special called executive on Thursday, a little over two months after Ontario Wooden was appointed in the wake of the board's firing of Felecia Nave, the university's first female president.
+The change, which the Institutions of Higher Learning Board of Trustees approved in a special called executive session on Thursday, comes a little over two months after Ontario Wooden was appointed in the wake of the board’s firing of Felecia Nave, the university’s first female president.

 Wooden had served as the provost and senior vice president for academic affairs since 2020.
 When Wooden was appointed in April, some faculty were optimistic he could repair the strained relationship they had with Nave due in part to some changes she’d made early in her tenure that increased the minimum number of classes faculty had to teach.